My business was unsellable.

-I discovered the embarrassing answer while trying to fix what I thought was the problem.
+Wrong.
+I discovered the real, embarrassing reason why my business was unsellable while trying to fix the profit problem.

-After doing a system-wide analysis we discovered a key problem.
+After doing a system-wide analysis I discovered a key contributor to our lack of profit.
 It turned out that 40% of our clients were still being charged under our original pricing model.
-This old pricing was designed with company stability in mind, but it offered limited potential for upside.
+This old pricing structure was designed with company stability in mind, but it offered limited potential for upside net.
 Meager margins were baked in, but we couldn’t lose big either.

-When we finally fixed the pricing, I was granted enough self-awareness to see the actual, embarrassing problem that was making my business unsellable.
-Me.
+When I finally made the decision to fix the pricing, I was granted enough self-awareness to see the actual, embarrassing problem that was making my business unsellable.

 It was about me, the owner, and the decisions I was making.
 I was the problem.

 In this case, I was afraid.
 I feared that the price increase would cause too many of the clients to bolt to a competitor.
-I was fearful that pursuit of profit margin would create set-backs to our growth and systems.
-So, I waited.
-When we eventually made the change a small percent of clients left, but the profit produced by the clients that stayed under the newer pricing model far outweighed the loss.
+I was fearful that pursuit of profit would create set-backs to our growth and systems.

 As discouraging as that self-awareness was, recognizing the problem gave me the ability to do something about it.

 I spend a lot of times these days talking to business owners who want to create transferable value in their business (make it sellable).
 We talk about sales, operations, financial results, and many other tangible parts of the business.
-But often, if the business isn’t reaching the owner’s goals, we go back to the source: the owner.
+But often, those things are only the symptoms that point to the real problem.
+If the business isn’t reaching the owner’s goals, we go back to the source: the owner.

 How about you?
 Are you the problem?
 If so, take heart because you’re also the only solution to that problem.